alloba/book-of-hours-notes/sundries/Rector's Assistance.md

 ## Description
 Rector's Assistance

-Reverend Timothy, Rector of Brancrug, ordained by the Church of the Unconquered Sun.
+[[Reverend Timothy]], Rector of Brancrug, ordained by the Church of the Unconquered Sun.
 A learned man, blessed in the Tally, the Gate, and the Light.
 [Make use of the Rector's help before dawn.]
 ## Sources